rust-embedded/rust-raspberrypi-OS-tutorials/15_virtual_mem_part2_mmio_remap/README.md

     ) -> Result<(), &'static str>;

-    /// Obtain a free virtual page slice in the MMIO region.
+    /// Obtain a free virtual page slice in the MMIO region. fn next_mmio_virt_page_slice(
-    ///
-    /// The "MMIO region" is a distinct region of the implementor's choice, which allows
-    /// differentiating MMIO addresses from others.
-This can speed up debugging efforts.
-    /// Ideally, those MMIO addresses are also standing out visually so that a human eye can
-    /// identify them.
-For example, by allocating them from near the end of the virtual address
-    /// space.
-    fn next_mmio_virt_page_slice(
         &mut self,
         num_pages: usize,